murqhie/Windows-Game/README.md

 - [Jsyn](https://github.com/philburk/jsyn/releases)

 ## Usage
-Copy the repository to your computer and execute the "src/Main.java" file.
+Copy the repository to your computer and execute the "src/Main.java" file. \
+WARNING: Lower your volume before you start the game

 ## Example
 ``` jshelllanguage